Alexisbol/ada-template-website/README.md

 </blockquote>

 <p>
-Then, to visualize long-run differences, you can compound these returns.
-This turns a noisy return series into an interpretable performance curve: if you start at 1, where does each sector end up?
+To visualize long-run differences, returns are compounded over time by applying each period’s gain or loss to the previous value.
+This turns a noisy return series into an interpretable performance curve: if you had started by investing 1 in a sector, how much would that investment have grown depending on the sector?
 </p>

-Returns are aggregated into cumulative returns rebased to 1:

 <blockquote style="margin:16px 0;padding:12px 16px;border-left:4px solid #cbd5e1;background:#f8fafc;">
   <img